[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

-The project brings the company’s strategic development plans into a fifth area outside of its core market providing investors with promising future growth.
+The project brings the company’s strategic development plans into a new area outside of its core market providing investors with promising future growth.

-For all of 2019, TPI Composites expects to grow revenues to at least $1 billion for the first time in the company’s history.
+For all of 2019, analysts on average expect TPI Composites’ revenue to reach $1.5 billion for the first time in the company’s history.
 With margins moving higher, the profits will follow.

 This last one gives you exposure to a global industrial player in Siemens (OTCMKTS:SIEGY) which, amongst its many ventures, owns 59% of Siemens Gamesa Renewable Energy (OTCMKTS:GCTAF), the world’s largest producer of wind turbines.